punarinta/seo-friendly/doc/behind-the-scenes.md

 ## Other features

-- `react-snap` works concurrently, by default it uses 4 tabs in the browser.
+- `seo-friendly` works concurrently, by default it uses 4 tabs in the browser.
 Can be configured with `concurrency` option.